dantasfiles/dantasfiles.github.io/_posts/2025-01-27-princeton-cs-sp25.md

 ---
-title: Princeton CS unofficial reading list (Spr.
-'25)
+title: Princeton CS unofficial reading list (Spring 2025)
 description: This is an unofficial list of books that are recommended in Spring 2025 computer science classes at Princeton
 ---